 A standard carbon contract can include adopting automated supply-chain tools that allow each party to measure their own progress, and audited reports that show how all others are doing at achieving their goals.
 The interoperable technology allows auditable carbon accounting to span across any combination of systems.

 This will provide a framework to accelerate investment in genuinely proactive enterprises, while driving divestment from carbon intensive corporations.
 Stakeholders will also include NGO’s, as well as local, regional, and national governments that can now effectively measure their performance reaching their goals.

 When we first begin to face the situation, the time-frame is now so daunting that it can be hard to act.
-The agreement offers all parties, including individuals, a way to take action by first declaring their intention, committing to early goals that they believe they can achieve, and then documenting shared progress to have real impact.
+The agreement offers all parties, including individuals, a way to take action by first declaring their intention, committing to a challenging goal that can still be achieved, and then documenting shared progress to have real impact together.

 This in turn will allow the market to bid up and reward those that perform best.
 The goal is to first rapidly reduce emissions and then begin to build carbon removal capacity.
 To buy some time to avoid the worst in coming decades, and to ultimately restore a stable climate, we will need to do both.

 While that vision may appear to be far from where most corporations and the public are today, climate chaos is accelerating and the situation will only become more urgent.
 To maintain a viable civilization, decarbonization must become the organizing principal for humanity and commerce within the decade.